High risk life insurance: What is it?

 In the questionnaire that companies will provide when you sign up to a policy, they will try to find out as much about your life and health as possible, including:

 - Age: It may seem obvious, or even perhaps a bit crass, but the older you are, the closer you are to death.
 Companies therefore charge more in premiums to older customers.
-However, there are some companies that specialise in policies for the elderly, so be sure to use our site to shop around and check life insurance quotes from different companies.
+However, there are some companies that specialise in life insurance policies for over 50s, so be sure to use our site to shop around and check life insurance quotes from different companies.

 - Lifestyle: Companies will also ask you questions about the ways that you live your day-to-day life, as these can impact your health.
 Smoking or consuming a lot of alcohol increases your risk, so be prepared to pay for higher premiums on your life insurance.
 Your weight will also affect your premiums, so if you are overweight or obese, or have high blood pressure, you may be considered high risk.